uwecl/TopicOverview/README.md

 	\end{lesson}

 ## Example output
-The following PDF file shows an example which was created with the TopicOverview template.
+The following image shows an example document which was created with the TopicOverview template.

 ![image](example.png)

+## Development status
+I created this template to summarize the content of my master courses at KIT.
+It's the first LaTex template I've created and I am sure that it could be realised in a much better way.
+But for me it works and I want to share this template in the hope that it will help somebody.

+So, if you have some improvement proposals don't hesitate to contact me.
+By the way, this is my first Github project, too. ;-)